 One collaborator who stands out as having made contributions to the psychological study of dogs beyond his time at Jackson Laboratory is Michael W. Fox.
-After working as a fellow at Jackson Laboratory, he published an impressive number and breadth of research articles on canids, between psychology and ethology.
-His research work on development of behavior in dogs, with attention to critical periods (e.g., Fox, 1964, 1969; Fox Stelzner, 1966a, 1966b), on neurological development and neurochemical substrates of behavior (Agrawal, Fox, & Himwich, 1967; Fox, 1968), and on the behavior and ecology of urban dogs (Fox, 1975).
-He also published many books, including Integrative Development in Brain and Behavior in the Dog (Fox, 1971) and The Wild Canids: Their Systematics, Behavioral Ecology and Evolution (Fox, ).
+After working as a fellow at Jackson Laboratory, he published an impressive number and breadth of research articles on canids, balancing between psychology and ethology.
+His research included work on development of behavior in dogs, with attention to critical periods (e.g., Fox, 1964, 1969; Fox & Stelzner, 1966a, 1966b), on neurological development and neurochemical substrates of behavior (Agrawal, Fox, & Himwich, 1967; Fox, 1968), and on the behavior and ecology of urban dogs (Fox, Beck, & Blackman, 1975).
+He also published many books, including Integrative Development in Brain and Behavior in the Dog (Fox, 1971) and The Wild Canids: Their Systematics, Behavioral Ecology and Evolution (Fox, 1975/2009).

-The influence of Scott and Fuller is also seen in other research lines, such as the work of D. O. Hebb and colleagues at McGill University, and the cognitive tradition that would follow.
-Before discussing those, we make passing mention of Jackson Laboratory's collaboration with Guide Dogs for the Blind of San Rafael, CA. Clarence Pfaffenberger, a member of the Board of Directors for Guide Dogs for the Blind, and Scott published one scientific paper together (Pfaffenberger & Scott, 1959), as well as a volume entitled Guide Dogs for the Blind, Their Selection, Development, and Training (Pfaffenberger, Scott, Fuller, Ginsburg, Bielfelt, 1976).
-Pfaffenberger also went on to publish his own book, The New Knowledge of Dog Behavior (1963/2002) based on his work with Guide Dogs for the Blind.
-Pfaffenberger developed puppy tests based on those of Scott and Fuller (Weiss & Greenberg, 1997).
-These tests were used as selection tools for breeders, owners, and trainers.
-Similar tests in use today to determine adoptability of shelter dogs or the utility of working dogs have their roots in Pfaffenberger's work.
+Scott and Fuller’s influence is also seen in other research lines, such as the work of D. O. Hebb and colleagues at McGill University, and the cognitive tradition that would follow.
+Before discussing those, we make passing mention of Jackson Laboratory's collaboration with Guide Dogs for the Blind of San Rafael, CA. Clarence Pfaffenberger, a member of the Board of Directors for Guide Dogs for the Blind, and Scott together published one scientific paper (Pfaffenberger & Scott, 1959), as well as a volume entitled Guide Dogs for the Blind, Their Selection, Development, and Training (Pfaffenberger, Scott, Fuller, Ginsburg, & Bielfelt, 1976).
+Pfaffenberger also went on to publish his own book, The New Knowledge of Dog Behavior (1963/2002), based on his work with Guide Dogs for the Blind.
+Based on Scott and Fuller’s tests, Pfaffenberger developed puppy tests (Weiss & Greenberg, 1997) to be used as selection tools for breeders, owners, and trainers.
+Similar tests in use today to assess adoptability of shelter dogs or utility of working dogs have their roots in Pfaffenberger's work.

 Donald O. Hebb and Students

-A more direct line of influence from the Jackson Laboratory to other dog research comes through the work of Donald O. Hebb (1904-1985) at McGill University who attended a conference at Jackson Laboratory and started the first experiments on social isolation using Scottish terriers from Jackson Laboratory.
+A more direct line of influence from the Jackson Laboratory to other dog research comes through the work of Donald O. Hebb (1904−1985) at McGill University who attended a conference at Jackson Laboratory and started experiments on social isolation using Scottish terriers from Jackson Laboratory.
 As Scott pointed out (Scott, 1978), these experiments predated Harry Harlow's work with social isolation in primates.
-Later, a different lab would conduct a direct replication of Harlow and Zimmerman's classic study (1959) of wire vs. cloth surrogate mothers (Igel & Calvin, 1960).
+Later, a different lab would conduct a direct replication of Harlow and Zimmerman's classic study (1959) of wire vs. cloth surrogate mothers with dogs (Igel & Calvin, 1960).